elysiumstation/black/docs/developers/tools/hardhat.md

 # Hardhat: Deploying a Smart Contract

-Learn how to deploy a simple Solidity-based smart contract to Planq using the Hardhat environment {synopsis}
+Learn how to deploy a simple Solidity-based smart contract to Black using the Hardhat environment {synopsis}

 [Hardhat](https://hardhat.org/) is a flexible development environment for building Ethereum-based smart contracts.
 It is designed with integrations and extensibility in mind